razorpay/razorpay-whmcs/README.md

 ## Branches

- - Use the `master` branch if you are on WHMCS 6 or WHMCS 7
+ - Use the `master` branch if you are on WHMCS 6 or WHMCS 7 or WHMCS 8
  - Use the `whmcs-5` branch if you are on WHMCS 5

 ## Configuration